james-o-dev/bitburner-scripts/README.md

      * Percentage of the max server money to stay above; Will not take money if below this percentage.
      * Increase: If you do not have enough threads, for a full WGWH.
      * Decrease: If you have threads to spare.
+     *
+     * Warning: Setting this too low may cause the HWGW script be less efficient, due to the calculation (it has to cancel hack threads to recover).
      */
     MONEY_THRESH: 0.9,
     /**